DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/dispatchEvent.md

 });
 ```

-In this example, *buttons* property of `options` is set to `2`, which imitates the secondary mouse button press.
+In this example, the *buttons* property of `options` is set to `2`, which imitates the secondary mouse button press.

 ### Keyboard Events